1. When is the application deadline?

 12. Where can I learn about graduate studies in general at UO?

 1. When is the application deadline?
-We begin formal review of applications on December 15 (new deadline as of Fall 2017).
+We begin formal review of applications on December 15 (for Ph.D. applications - February 1 for M.S. applications).
 While it is understood that some test scores and recommendation letters will come a bit later, we expect the majority of materials to be in by this time.
-Applicants who apply after December 15 are not guaranteed consideration.
+Ph.D. applicants who apply after December 15 are not guaranteed consideration.

 2. What term can I apply for?
 Our typical cycle is for Fall admission.
 Off-cycle admission is only considered if a faculty member is willing to advocate for the applicant.
 This happens very rarely, and a separate application login is required (must be approved by Graduate Education Committee and login is created by the Graduate Program Coordinator).